barrachi/qtarmsim/docs/INSTALL.rst

 2.2 Installing QtARMSim on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to install QtARMSim on Windows instead of using the Windows stand-alone executable from `QtARMSim home page <https://lorca.act.uji.es/project/qtarmsim>`_, follow the next steps:
+If instead of just installing the Windows standalone executable provided in the `QtARMSim home page <https://lorca.act.uji.es/project/qtarmsim>`_, you prefer to install QtARMSim from PyPI, then follow the next steps:

 1. Download a 64-bit Python installer from the `Windows official Python website <https://www.python.org/downloads/windows/>`_ (or from the MS Windows store).
 Make sure to select **"Add python.exe to PATH"** during installation. **Select Python 3.10 or newer** (check the `Qt for Python compatibility matrix <https://wiki.qt.io/Qt_for_Python>`_ for the latest supported versions).